Lee-JaeWon/Lee-JaeWon/README.md

 ### Hi there, I'm Lee Jae Won 👋

-I'm in the School of Robotics and I'm trying to become a developer.
+I'm in the School of Robotics

 ### Interest in
 🔎 **Embedded SoftWare** - Iot, Smart Road Intelligence(Infra)